JamesWWilson/fastMRI/README.md

 Please look at
 [this U-Net demo script](https://github.com/facebookresearch/fastMRI/tree/master/fastmri_examples/unet/train_unet_demo.py) for an example of how to train a model using the PyTorch Lightning framework.

+# For ViT training, please use the fastmri_training.ipynb jupyter notebook

 ## Submitting to the Leaderboard